joshspicer/cosmo-workshop-wargames/README.md

 #### Level 5 -> Level 6

-Let's do one more together!
 This challenge gives us some attributes of the file we're looking for.

 > human-readable, 1033 bytes in size, and not executable